-Confrontation can be very nerve-racking.
-One of the concerns many people have with confronting others is that addressing an issue will somehow make them appear less accepting of their friend as a whole.
+Confrontation can be nerve-racking.
+One of the concerns many people have with confronting others is that addressing an issue will somehow make you appear less accepting of your friend — as if taking issue with your friend is the real problem.
 Another concern is that people fear confrontation will hurt a person’s feelings, which then could lead to the situation reversing and the friend being mad at us.

 However, let’s look at it from another perspective for a moment.